 February 19, 1988 – “No daughter of mine is going to live like this,” came the booming voice of my father.
 Joe had just returned home from the Marines.
 He was sleeping on my couch when my dad entered through the hallway that connected my tiny apartment to the restaurant I waitressed at.
 He was popping in to ask me to join him for breakfast since my shift didn’t start until 9:00 am.
 I came crawling out of bed hearing the fury in my dad’s voice.
 “Joe, you either move in with some friends, or you two go to Reno and make this right!
-I’m leaving for the weekend and you better have this sorted out by the time I get back!”
-He left my apartment giving us the ultimatum.
+I’m leaving for the weekend, and you better have this sorted out by the time I get back!”
+He left my apartment, giving us the ultimatum.
 I was furious, ashamed, and stubborn enough to call him on his bluff.

-Joe and I were high school sweethearts, we had planned on getting married, but not at 18.
+Joe and I were high school sweethearts; we had planned on getting married, but not at 18.
 But somehow, this intrusion from my dad caused me to clench my fist in defiance.
 Joe peeked over the covers on the couch and said, “what do you want to do?”
 I said, “I guess we’re going to Reno.”
-So, we grabbed the jar of m tips and headed to Nevada.
+So, we grabbed the jar of tips and headed to Nevada.

-But that rebellious decision, as embarrassing and shameful as it was, had some pretty wonderful fruit.
+But that rebellious decision, as embarrassing and shameful as it was, had some pretty incredible fruit.
 It saved my life, literally.
-I was diagnosed with cervical cancer.
-I went to the doctor for birth control and had to undergo lots of fun girl checks which led to finding the cancer.
-Then, I got mono those first few months of marriage and went on antibiotics.
-Which, I now know, counteracts the pill.
+First, I was diagnosed with cervical cancer.
+I went to the doctor for birth control and had to undergo lots of fun girl checks which led to finding cancer.
+Then, I got mono those first few months of marriage and went on antibiotics., Which, I now know, counteracts the pill.
 I keep

-Our life wasn’t immediately perfect.
-It wasn’t easy, but it was good.
+On February 20, 1994, Joe and I remarried.
 Our life wasn’t a fairytale, but it wasn’t a horror story either.
 It was a redemption story.
-It was sometimes messy, and other times frustrating.
-It was making a new life with the old memories and an old memories new forgiveness.
+It was sometimes messy, and at other times frustrating.
+We were making a new life with our past memories and new forgiveness.
 We were a blended family.
-We were blending our old life with the first 3 babies, to our new life with a new baby and a new promise.
-The old is not obsolete nor do I want to forget it happened.
+We blended our old life with the first three babies to our new life with a new baby and a new promise.
+The old is not obsolete, nor do I want to forget it happened.
 It’s very much a part of who I am today.
-It is jam packed with wisdom, lovely moments of laughter, tears, birthdays, authentic and raw love, living on popcorn and potatoes, and it is stepping stones into our future.
-Joe would often tease about having three children from his first marriage and one from his second, while I would just roll my eyes behind him.
+It is jam-packed with wisdom, lovely moments of laughter, tears, birthdays, authentic and raw love, living on popcorn and potatoes, and it is a stepping stone into our future.
+Joe would often tease about having three children from his first marriage and one from his second, while I would roll my eyes behind him.
 God rebuilt us on our ruins.
 He gave us beauty from ashes.
-And He gave us a garland of grace, spiraled around our family.
+And He gave us a garland of grace, spiraling around our family as glue.
 He gave us a double portion for our shame, and He made our crooked places straight.
-We went through the fire, a little singed but not smelling of smoke.
-33 years of our combined life; the good, the bad, and the ugly, but also the Grace, the Mercy and the Lovely.
+We went through the fire, and we emerged a little singed but not smelling of smoke.
+Thirty-four years of our combined life; the good, the bad, and the ugly, but also the Grace, the Mercy, and the Lovely.